 - Automatic sales tax

 - Support for 22 different currencies

-ThriveCart has a whole bunch of features to help you boost sales, including discounts and coupons.
-It has a whole subsection dedicated to the creation and management of coupons, which means you have a significant level of control even over the smallest details.
+ThriveCart has many features to help you boost sales, including countdown timers, discounts, and coupons.
+In addition, it has a whole subsection dedicated to the creation and management of coupons, which means you have a significant level of control even over minor details.

 You can set a fixed amount or percentage.
 You can also expire the coupon after a fixed number of uses or a set period of time.

-Furthermore, you have the ability to automate attribution to an affiliate, applying a coupon to a single product or all your products, and much more.
+Furthermore, you have the ability to automate attribution to an affiliate, apply a coupon to a single product or all your products, and much more.